 Instructions

 - Preheat oven to 375.
-Grease two 9×2 inch round cake pans and line the bottoms with rounds parchment or wax paper.
+Grease two 9x2 inch round cake pans and line the bottoms with rounds parchment or wax paper.
 Grease paper and dust insides of pans with flour.

-- Using the whisk attachment of a stand mixer, beat yolks at high speed for about 5 min until light.
+- Using the whisk attachment of a stand mixer or a handheld mixer, beat yolks at high speed for about 5 min until light.
 Add half of the sugar and beat another 5 minutes until very thick and mixture forms a wide ribbon when the beaters are lifted.
 Add cocoa and beat until blended, scraping sides of bowl.

-- In a large metal or glass bowl and using a handheld electric mixer, beat the egg whites and salt until egg whites hold soft peaks.
+- If using the stand mixer you can just change bowls and use the whisk attachment.
+If using a handheld, just use a large mixing bowl.
+Beat the egg whites and salt until egg whites hold soft peaks.
 Very gradually add the remaining sugar.
 In small additions, fold about half of the whites into the chocolate mixture, then fold the chocolate mixture into the remaining whites.
 Turn into pans and smooth each layer.
 If you have a scale and want to make sure the batter is evenly divided, weigh a little over 8 ounces of batter into each pan.

 - Bake in lower third of oven for 30 min. until layers spring back when pressed with fingertip and begin to come away from sides of pan.
 Loosen warm cakes with a knife, then remove layers from pan, remove paper, and invert again to let layers cool right side up.
 They will buckle and sink and be uneven, but that's to be expected.